StackVista/stackstate-docs/stackpacks/integrations/sap.md

 To set up the StackState SAP integration you need to have:

 * [StackState Agent V2](/stackpacks/integrations/agent.md) installed on a single machine that can connect to both your SAP Instance and StackState.
-* Required ports: 1128 for HTTP and 1129 for HTTPS
 * A running SAP instance.

+Required TCP ports:

+* 1128 for HTTP
+* 1129 for HTTPS

 ## Enable SAP integration